Is Newmont Corp (NEM) Set to Underperform? Analyzing the Factors

 Understanding Newmont Corp's Business

-Newmont Corp, with a market cap of $44.45 billion and sales of $11.05 billion, is the world's largest gold miner.
-The company has undergone significant expansion, including the acquisition of Goldcorp in 2019, a joint venture with competitor Barrick, and the recent purchase of Newcrest in November 2023.
-Newmont Corp's portfolio boasts 17 wholly or majority-owned mines and interests in two joint ventures across the Americas, Africa, Australia, and Papua New Guinea.
-With an expected production of approximately 7.3 million ounces of gold in 2023, pro forma for Newcrest, and a diverse output that includes copper, silver, zinc, and lead, Newmont Corp is a powerhouse in the industry.
-The company's reserves ensure a robust future, with about two decades of gold reserves and significant byproduct reserves post-Newcrest acquisition.
+Newmont Corp, with a market cap of $46.87 billion and sales of $11.05 billion, is the world's largest gold miner.
+The company's operating margin stands at 9.93%.
+After acquiring Goldcorp in 2019, combining its Nevada mines in a joint venture with competitor Barrick later that year, and purchasing competitor Newcrest in November 2023, Newmont Corp's portfolio includes 17 wholly or majority-owned mines and interests in two joint ventures across the Americas, Africa, Australia, and Papua New Guinea.
+The company is expected to produce roughly 7.3 million ounces of gold in 2023 pro forma for Newcrest on an annualized basis.
+In addition to gold, Newmont Corp also produces significant amounts of copper, silver, zinc, and lead as byproducts from its various mines.
+It boasts about two decades of gold reserves along with significant byproduct reserves post the Newcrest acquisition.

 Profitability Breakdown